 Fortran is still the language of choice for the majority of scientific and technological programming.
 The long delay between the release of Fortran 77 and the availability of Fortran 90 compilers, at a time when other languages, such as C and C++, were evolving rapidly, had a significant impact on the use of Fortran.
-There are now clear signs that the facilities available in Fortran 90 and Fortran 95 are causing a growing number of scientific and technological users to move towards these latest versions of
+There are now clear signs that the facilities available in Fortran 90 and Fortran 95 are causing a growing number of scientific and technological users to move towards these latest versions of Fortran.

-SC22 Chairman's Report September 30, 2000 Page 2 of 28 Fortran.
 Most vendors have upgraded their Fortran 90 compilers to Fortran 95 and some have incorporated the extensions of TR 15580 and TR 15581.

-Most major Fortran compiler vendors are represented either on WG5 or its Primary Development Body, NCITS/J3, as are many of the major research establishments that rely on Fortran for their numerical computing.
+SC22 Chairman's Report October 4, 2002 Page 2 of 30 Most major Fortran compiler vendors are represented either on WG5 or its Primary Development Body, NCITS/J3, as are many of the major research establishments that rely on Fortran for their numerical computing.
 There are also two active email lists for users of Fortran, which provide valuable feedback from users.
-All these diverse sources are being used to guide the development of the language, both through revisions to the base language Standard, and through other related standards and technical reports.
+All these diverse sources are being used to guide the development of the language, both through revisions to the base language standard, and through other related standards and technical reports.

-As elsewhere in the Standardization world, it is becoming increasingly difficult to persuade employers to provide the necessary funding for Standards activity.
-WG 5 delegates most of the technical work involved in developing Standards and Technical Reports to 'development bodies'.
-These are typically a national Fortran committee, as in the case of NCITS J3.
+As elsewhere in the standardization world, it is becoming increasingly difficult to persuade employers to provide the necessary funding for standards activity.
+WG 5 delegates most of the technical work involved in developing standards and technical reports to 'development bodies'.
+These are typically a national Fortran committee, as in the case of INCITS J3.
 J3 is the primary development body responsible for development of the revision to the base language standard and its subsequent maintenance

 WG 5 itself carries out much of its discussions via email, with an annual meeting during the summer, and occasional other meetings at critical stages in the development of the base language standard.
-Thirteen members attended the meeting in July/August 2001.